Bitcoin Analysis

 |---|

-Bitcoin has historically tracked global M2 money supply growth with amplified sensitivity.
-The M2-implied value represents where BTC price would be if it continued to track monetary expansion at its historical relationship.
+Bitcoin has historically tracked global monetary conditions with amplified sensitivity.
+The monetary-implied value represents where BTC price would be if it continued to track monetary expansion at its historical elasticity, adjusted for a validated time lag.

-Bitcoin undergoes a supply halving approximately every four years.
-The cycle is divided into phases based on historical return patterns.
+Bitcoin undergoes a supply halving approximately every four years, reducing new issuance by 50%.
+The cycle is divided into three phases — Accumulation, Expansion, and Distribution — based on historical return patterns relative to halving dates.
 Performance has varied significantly by phase.